Tour Length

 3Is a camping holiday in South Africa safe?

-“A South Africa camping safari is generally very safe, and the vast majority of travelers who go on one of these trips has a wonderful time without experiencing any safety problems.
+“A South Africa camping safari is generally very safe, and the vast majority of travelers who go on one of these trips have a wonderful time without experiencing any safety problems.
 Crime can be a concern in some South African cities, but is extremely rare in national parks, reserves and rural areas.
 Even in the cities, most travelers encounter no difficulties.
 There is also little danger from the animals you’ll be seeing: campsites are fenced and as long as you remain in your vehicle and follow the advice of your guide at all times when out on safari, you should be fine.
 Outside of national parks, you should never travel on public roads after dark because of the higher risk of traffic accidents and the hazards posed by poorly visible, wandering wildlife and livestock.
 Very few safaris are likely to do this, but confirm when making your booking that you won’t be traveling by road at night.”

 4Will I need to bring my own camping gear on a South Africa camping safari?